Friday, May 30, 2025

 Process

-I used a Dutch oven for this dish, but if you have a very saute pan, that will work too.
+I used a Dutch oven for this dish, but if you have a very large saute pan, that will work too.

 Place the bacon into the oven and render it.
 Pull it out and drain on a plate lined with paper towels.